6 Most Commonly Abused Drugs in the USA

 - Bruising and scabbing skin

-Besides many serious social consequences of continued use, such as dissolved relationships, imprisonment, loss of job, child custody, etc., there are also long-term physical and mental health consequences, including:
+In addition to the many serious social consequences of continued use, such as dissolved relationships, imprisonment, loss of job, child custody, etc., There are also long-term physical and mental health consequences, including:

 - Scars from continuous injection